idroot45/catetan/_posts/2019-12-15-cwc-vs-monterey.md

 **Half-time:** Liverpool 1-1 Monterrey
 An entertaining opening 45 minutes with brisk two-way action and plenty of chances on both ends.
 Liverpool are winning the possession battle while Monterrey have generated the better opportunities, showing they can take a punch with their rapid response to Keita’s early opening.
 Plenty more to come from Khalifa International Stadium!

+**2nd half**

+**GOAL!** Liverpool 2-1 Monterrey (Firmino, 90+1min)
+Salah beats two defenders down the right side, fends them off long enough to pick off the runner Alexander-Arnold, who finds Firmino practically on the goal line for the nifty finish.
+That should be the winner!

+## Result

+Seperti biasa, Liverpool FC menang di menit-menit akhir. 😁